 The most efficient means to reach out and engage with sizable talent is through Hackathon platforms when hiring a coder or developer from campuses.
 By conducting coding hackathons and case study competitions, companies can identify and hire problem solvers and best coders.
 This not only increases their onboarding rate but offers them the best minds with new ideas.

 Allowing candidates to write their test cases during the interview process is another way of assessing their development skills.
 With a live coding analysis on the interview platform, the recruiter gets a real picture of the candidate’s abilities and accomplishments during the interview phase.
-This saves significant time for all concerned while ensuring that the company remains a step ahead in hiring the best talent.
+This saves significant time for all concerned while ensuring that the company remains a step ahead in hiring a coder.

 We bring you the first-of-its-kind, all-in-one coding assessment platform in ‘Mercer | Mettl I/O.’ It helps in demystifying and improving your lateral hiring processes, both at a large and small scale.
 This unique tool assesses candidates’ preparedness to take on challenges by evaluating them on project-based, real-world tasks using a variety of tools.